 Mr Bushell is unable to find work and expects to have a substantially lower taxable income for the following tax year.
 However, this lower income cannot be considered under the Parental Income Test, as there is no provision for income after the current tax year to be taken into account.
-Mr Bushell receives a Low Income Health Care Card from 11 September, and special assessment applies.
+Mr Bushell receives the maximum rate of Family Tax Benefit Part A and is issued with a Health Care Card from 11 September special assessment applies.
 From that date, he is again eligible for maximum Additional Boarding Allowance.